DeFi-Unchained-IITK/assignment-2-architag24/README.md

 ## Question 1 :

-Your task is to create a smart contract "PrimeOwner".
-You have to first declare a state variable owner.
-Now,  create two functions
+Description:
+The contract "PrimeOwner" changes the ownership of the contract to the caller when input number is prime.
+It also logs an event during this. the code starts with defining a function prime which returns true if the number is prime and false if it is not.
+The state variable owner is then declared which stores the current owner of the contract.
+The event ownerChange is emitted whenever the owner changes.

-1. A public function which takes an uint input and changes the owner to the address that calls the function if the input is a Prime number.
-Revert the function call if input is less than 1.
+The function ChangeOwner:It reverts back if the input is less than 1.
+It then calls the function prime and changes the owner if input is a prime number.
-2. A private function which helps the above function in checking if the number is prime or not.

-Lastly, emit an event whenever the “owner” is changed.

 ## Question 2 :

-Your task is to create a smart contract “EmployeeRegistree”.
-You have to define a struct “Employee” with properties : **uint ID, string name, string position, uint salary**.
+Description:
+The contract EmployeeRegistree deals with the details of employees including four functions.
+The struct Employee consists of the properties: ID , name , position and salary of the employee.
-Now, create a mapping to store Employees by their ID and maintain a state variable to track the ID for the next employee to be added.
+The mapping EmployeeMap stores employee details by their id.
+State variable NextId keeps track of the next employee to be added.
-Write four functions :
-1. **AddEmployee** - takes the required Employee properties(name, position, salary) and adds the Employee to the mapping.
-2. **UpdateEmployee** - takes the input id, updated name, position and salary and updates the same in the mapping.
-3. **GetEmployeeDetails** - takes the input id and returns the Employee’s name, position and salary.
-4. **DeleteEmployee** - takes the input id and deletes the employee from the mapping.

-Revert back the function calls whenever the id doesn’t exist (in case of last 3 functions). \
-Emit separate events for the functions that adds or updates or deletes an employee.
-The event should contain all details of employee.
-In case of deletion, emit the details of the employee deleted.
+There are three events:
+EmployeeAdded: Emitted when a new employee is added.
+EmployeeUpdated: Emitted when an existing employee's details are updated.
+EmployeeDeleted: Emitted when an employee is deleted.
+Then there are four functions:
+AddEmployee: Adds a new employee to the registry.
+UpdateEmployee: Updates the details of an existing employee.
+GetEmployeeDetails: Retrieves the details of an employee by ID.
+DeleteEmployee: Deletes an employee from the registry.

 ## Question 3 :

-Your task is to create a smart contract “Library”.
-First, define a struct “**Book**” with properties : **uint ID, string name, string author, bool isAvailable**.\
-Now, create 2 mappings, one to store books by their id (books), another to store books by their owner address (borrowed_books).\
-Write the following functions :
-1. **AddBook** - takes the book details(name, author) and adds the book to books mapping.
-2. **BorrowBook** - takes input the book id, checks if the book is available and assigns the book to the user (i.e. adds the book the borrowed_books mapping).
-3. **GetBookDetails** - takes input the book id and returns the book details.
-4. **ReturnBook** - checks if the book was borrowed by the user calling the function or not and takes back the book (i.e. removes it from the mapping borrowed_books).
+Description:
+The contract Library maintains collection of books alongwith their availability status.
+Struct Book contains book's id,name,author,availability status.
+First mapping books contains book details by their id and the second mapping stores the ID of the book borrowed by an address.

-Write a modifier to help check functions if the input book id is valid or not.
+State variable nextId keeps track of the next book's id. modifier checkId checks if the input book id is valid.

-You have to create one folder named "FirstName_Roll".
-In that folder, you have to add three files, one for each question.
-You can code in Remix IDE and download the file.
-Also, ensure to update the readme file, the unupadated readme files will not be considered valid.
-The readme file should contain the description of the code of each question and the screenshots of the function's output deployed in Remix IDE.
+There are four functions:
+AddBook: Adds a new book to the collection.
+BorrowBook: Allows a user to borrow a book if it's available.
+GetBookDetails: Retrieves the details of a book by its ID.
+ReturnBook: Allows a user to return a borrowed book.